-Hamdonna welcomed him and said: 'Oh, Bahloul, I believe you come to hear me sing.'
-He replied: 'Most certainly, oh, my mistress!
-You have a marvellous gift for singing.'

-'I also think that after having listened to my songs, you will be pleased to take some refreshments.'
+Hamdonna welcomed him and said: "Oh, Bahloul, I believe you come to hear me sing."
+He replied: "Most certainly, oh, my mistress!
+She has a marvellous gift for singing," he continued.
+"I also think that after having listened to my songs, you will be pleased to take some refreshments."
+"Yes," said he.

-'Yes,' said he.